 The only way to confirm an invalid transaction would be to get at least 80% of trusted validators to approve of the transaction and agree on its exact outcome.
 (Invalid transactions include those spending money that has already been spent, or otherwise breaking the rules of the network.)
 In other words, a large majority of trusted validators would have to collude.
 With dozens of trusted validators run by different people and businesses in different parts of the world, this would be very difficult to achieve intentionally.

 As with any software system, bugs (or intentionally malicious code) in the implementation of the XRP Ledger Consensus Protocol, commonly deployed software packages, or their dependencies, are a problem to be taken seriously.
 Even bugs that cause a server to crash when it sees carefully crafted inputs can be abused to disrupt the progress of the network.
-Ripple takes precautions to address this threat in its reference implementations of XRP Ledger software, including:
+XRP Ledger developers take precautions to address this threat in the reference implementations of XRP Ledger software, including:

 - An open-source code base , so any member of the public can review, compile, and independently test the relevant software.